caracolazuldev/make-do/README.md

 The criticism against sub-makes is that for large build systems, it can be a performance issue when make can not build a full dependency graph because of sub-make calls.
 So, make-do's response to this rule of thumb is, "avoiding sub-makes is premature optimization."
 There is a lot of benefit in having re-usable components and even just nice organization for maintainability.
 Therefore, it is reasoned that for most cases, sub-makes have more benefits than harm.

+# Goodies (mdo, Utils, command completion...)

+The `mdo` command will give you access to make-do features outside of a module.
+You can also use it as an alias for make inside your modules, because that's all it really is.

+Use command completion with the mdo command (`mdo util-<TAB><TAB>`) to list utilities included in `make-do`.

+* `util-generate-cmd`: create a wrapper command for your make-do module
+* `util-install-cmd`: creates a link /usr/local/bin to your command wrapper, and installs a command completion script for you.
+See the make-do [completions][047213c8] file for an example.
+Completion sugestions will be the targets in your module.
+* `util-module-init`: generates starter files for your module.

+  [047213c8]: completions "completions"

 # Variables

 ## Default Variable Initialization